TanStack/query/docs/framework/react/typescript.md

 [//]: # 'TypingQueryOptions'
 [//]: # 'Materials'

-## Further Reading

-For tips and tricks around type inference, have a look at [React Query and TypeScript](../tkdodos-blog#6-react-query-and-typescript) from the Community Resources.
-To find out how to get the best possible type-safety, you can read [Type-safe React Query](../tkdodos-blog#19-type-safe-react-query).

-[//]: # 'Materials'

 ## Typesafe disabling of queries using `skipToken`

 If you are using TypeScript, you can use the `skipToken` to disable a query.
 This is useful when you want to disable a query based on a condition, but you still want to keep the query to be type safe.